Feshovski/M365-Helpdesk-Project/README.md

 # Microsoft 365 Helpdesk Support Project

-I created this project to demonstrate my proficiency in managing and troubleshooting MIcrosoft 365 environments related to an IT Support or Helpdesk role.
+I created this project to demonstrate my proficiency in managing and troubleshooting Microsoft 365 environments related to an IT Support or Helpdesk role.

 ## Project Overview